steveYeah/OwndSourceBlog/source/blog/pythonic_models.md

     >>> test.d
     5

-Here we have set a new attribute `d` with not problems.
+Here we have set a new attribute `d` with no problems.
 Again you might want this, and if so go for it!
 You know what you want better than I do :D

 ### Tuples as models